kaascevich/Rapid/Readme.md

         branch: "main"
     )
     ```
- 2. Add Rapid as a dependency to each of your targets:
+ 2. Add Rapid as a dependency for each of your targets:

     ```swift
     .product(